1. Preparing your environment for installation

 For more information, see Using and configuring firewalld in Red Hat Enterprise Linux 9 Configuring firewalls and packet filters.

-2. Installing orcharhino Proxy
+2. Installing orcharhino Proxy Server

 2.1.
 Configuring repositories

-2.2.1.
-Installing fapolicyd on orcharhino Proxy
+2.2.
+Installing orcharhino Proxy Server packages

 -